Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: Introduction

 \subsection{Organization}

 The rest of this paper is arranged as follows.
-Section II describes the WPT supported D2D pair deployed MISO-NOMA downlink network as well as the energy harvesting and information transmission strategy.
-The problem formulation and preliminary handling are also discussed in section II.
-In section III, solutions to two subproblems, the proposed alternating algorithm and the partial exhaustive search for time switching coefficient are provided.
-Section IV introduces the DDPG algorithm and the application to the original problem.
-In section V, we discuss the scenario when channel estimation error exists.
-In section VI, simulation results are provided and analysed.
+Section II describes the system model as well as the energy harvesting and information transmission strategy.
+The problem formulation and preliminary handling are discussed in section II.
+In section III, solutions to two subproblems, the proposed PFP algorithm and the partial exhaustive search algorithm are provided.
+Section IV introduces the DDPG algorithm and discusses its application to the original non-concave problem.
+In section V, the detailed deep neural networks structure and parameters, simulation parameters and simulation results are provided and analysed.
 In the end, we conclude this paper in section VII.